sophie-katz/forge/docs/for-users/docs/specification/how-to-use.md

 There should be a clear distinction between what is a requirement and what is a proposal:

-- _A requirement_ says "this is how the language is defined."
+- _Requirements_ say "this is how the language is defined."
 They should be explicit and should be written from the perspective of someone implementing a compiler for the language.
-- _A proposal_ says "this is how the language could be changed."
+- _Proposals_ say "this is how the language could be changed."
 Ideally, when a proposal is accepted it should cause an update to the requirements and to the compiler.

 ## Requirements

 These are parts of the language specification.
 One requirement is supposed to define a single language feature or a behavior for how language features fit together.
 They use the `Requirement-v*` templates.

-Some helpful tools are _(tools valid as of 2023-12-24)_:
+Some helpful tools are _(tools valid as of 2024-03-31)_:

 - [regex101](https://regex101.com/) for testing regular expressions.
 - [EBNF Evaluator](https://mdkrajnak.github.io/ebnftest/) for testing EBNF notation.